Olical/depot/README.md

 ## Ideas

-This is a very young project and as such it's ripe for new features, feel free to suggest them!
-Things I would like to do:

- * Git support.
+Here's a few things I'd like to add some day, feel free to discuss or suggest more:

  * Searching for dependencies.
  * `deps.edn` manipulation like npm with `package.json`.